 - In the next popup that appears, select Browse my Computer for Updated Driver software.

-- Then click on the Browse button and if you are having an older device, then click on the Browse button and select the entire USB drivers folder.
+- Then click on the Browse button and if you have an older device, click on the Browse button and select the entire USB drivers folder.

 - On the other hand, the newer Android devices should select the Let me pick from a list of device drivers on my computer.

 - Next up, select Show all devices and hit the Next button.

 - Click on the Have Disk button situated at the bottom.